-CMSMs and DSSABs are encouraged to collaborate in the planning and provision of services and supports with SNR service providers, licensees, parents, schools/school board personnel, and other professionals and community service programs and agencies such as Healthy Babies Healthy Children, Infant Development, Preschool Speech and Language, early years community planning tables, EarlyON Child and Family Centres, children's mental health, and autism service providers.
-Cross-disciplinary collaboration will help to improve SNR services, promote seamlessness between services for children and their families, support transitions between support settings, and minimize potential barriers to service delivery.
+Service System Managers are encouraged to collaborate in the planning and provision of services and supports with SNR service providers, licensees, parents, schools/school board personnel, other professionals and community service programs and agencies such as, Healthy Babies Healthy Children, Infant and Child Development, Preschool Speech and Language, Coordinated Service Planning for children with multiple and/or complex special needs, Children's Treatment Centres, early years community planning tables, EarlyON Child and Family Centres, children's mental health, and Ontario Autism Program (including OAP core clinical services and the OAP entry to school program).
+Cross- disciplinary collaboration will help to improve SNR services, promote seamless transitions between services for children and their families, support transitions between support settings, and minimize potential barriers to service delivery.